 If you’re traveling with a big group, you may consider a stay across the street in one of the immaculate Villas at Ho’olei.
-They sleep up to 6 people with a private elevator, gourmet kitchen, and personal butler service.
-The view is simply breathtaking and there is on-demand shuttle service so you can enjoy all of the amenities at the main Grand Wailea property as well.
+They sleep up to six people with a private elevator, gourmet kitchen, and personal butler service.
+The view is simply breathtaking and there is an on-demand shuttle service.
+As such, you can enjoy all of the amenities at the main Grand Wailea property as well.

 Where to Stay in West Maui

 Lahaina is the most popular tourist destination in Maui.
 The weather is consistently hot and dry year-round, and the crystal blue waters are perfect for a wide range of water activities.
 Plus there is a wide selection of excellent Airbnbs in Lahaina and the surrounding areas.

 Getting from the airport to Maui’s West Side involves a long beachside drive with views of the neighboring islands, varied shorelines, and maybe even a breaching humpback whale – it’s a great way to adjust to the pace of island life.

 Lahaina used to be the capital of the Hawaiian Kingdom and a major whaling and export hub so the town consists of historical buildings housing modern conveniences that ensure your holiday will be memorable and exciting.
 If you’re looking for cultural shows, island-made souvenirs, or delectable gourmet restaurants, Lahaina is one of the best places to stay in Maui.